 Trimming the skirt...

-Here are several ways to trim and modify the skirt like a pro…
+Here are several jig modifications to trim and modify the skirt like a Pro…

 Tip 3) Give your jig the weathered look.
 If I’m at home I will take a pair of thinning shears used by hair stylists.
 You can buy these at Walmart and it’s super cheap.